Sign up here to watch the live stream of the Laurel Prize Ceremony 2025.

 Spark your creativity and take your first steps into the world of poetry!

-An exciting new advanced workshop group with the much-loved Rachel Long and the benefit of special guest tutors each term.
+An exciting advanced workshop group with the much-loved Rachel Long and the benefit of special guest tutors each term.

-Intimate monthly seminars with Shazea Quraishi.
+Intimate monthly seminars with Sascha Akhtar on Zoom.

 Tutor and students meet on Zoom for an online Poetry School course session or workshop and the meetings are friendly and relatively informal.
+Unlike our Online courses, these may not feature a CAMPUS group, but you will still be given the opportunity to share your poetry and receive feedback according to the course format chosen by the tutor.

 In each session, you might be given Exercises (specific writing tasks to inspire your own poems or ideas) or Feedback (comments on your work by tutors and / or other students); you might be Reading (close attention to published poems, looking for examples of technique, style, theme or form), Writing (working towards creating new poems throughout the duration of the course or workshop) or a combination of all these.
 Some courses will include tasks for you to complete between the sessions.